5 Amplifier circuits

 pict

-Figure 5.6: CCC and the small-signal equivalent circuit
+Figure 5.6: A common collector circuit and its small-signal equivalent circuit

 Feedback from output current to the non-driven input node is typically accomplished by a resistor (or impedance) RE.
 The highest attainable value for RE is Ω using a DC current source instead of RE.